braze-inc/braze-docs/_docs/_help/help_articles/account/locked_out.md

 - Check that you are logging into the incorrect dashboard [instance][1] (check with your account administrator or Braze Account Manager to be sure).
 - Your password may have expired and [you'll need to reset it][2].
-- If you use a [Single Sign On][3] service, you should check with your account administrator that the set up has been completed properly.
+- If you use a [Single Sign-On][3] service, you should check with your account administrator that the set up has been completed properly.
 - If your company is on several instances of Braze, you may be using the incorrect email to log in.

 When in doubt, you can always [reset your password][2].